surjikal/component-game-objects/README.md

-# Game Object System Experiment
+# Component-Based Game Object System Experiment

 This was an experiment to learn more about component-based game object systems.
 I also wanted an excuse to play with some of the new C++11 features!